BAE Systems Electronic Systems: Businesses

 BAE Systems Electronic Systems reports its sales under the following headings, 86% of which were to military customers in 2020:

 Electronic Combat

 ES produces electronic warfare (EW) systems for combat aircraft, for example for the F-35 Lightning II.

 C4ISR Systems

 Military communications.
 This includes the Airborne Tactical Radio business acquired from Raytheon.

 Precision Strike & Sensing

 GPS products and weapon parts, for example seekers for THAAD missiles.
 The GPS business was expanded in 2020 by the $1.9 billion purchase of the Collins Aerospace military GPS division of United Technologies Corporation.

 Countermeasure & Electromagnetic Attack

 Missile warning systems and offensive electronic warfare systems on aircraft including the Lockheed EC-130H Compass Call.

 Controls & Avionics

 Full Authority Digital Engine Controls and Fly by wire controls.
 General Electric and Boeing are major customers for this unit.

 Power & Propulsion

-Hybrid and full electric drive systems for public transit, marine/port, and military applications.
+Hybrid and full electric drive systems for public transit, commercial truck, and military applications.